CPE

 For example, if you often apply a particular format to a range of cells, you can create a macro that performs the formatting task with the click of a button.
 Or perhaps there is a set of headings you use often in your worksheets.
 After creating the appropriate macro, a click of a button will insert these headings anywhere in your workbook.
 In short, macros should be every accountant's best friend.

-To help you get started, we're providing an ultimate guide to macros in Excel, including how to record a macro in Excel, run them, and use relative references.
+To help you get started, we're providing a guide to macros in Excel, including how to record a macro in Excel, run them, and use relative references.
 If you have issues with your macro, we'll also provide troubleshooting tips.

 Please note, while you can accomplish a lot with recorded macros, many macros cannot be recorded and must be created using the Excel Visual Basic for applications (VBA) programming language.
 We'll also cover how to view the VBA code underlying the macro.